London City Airport – for all the little plane fans

 Both my kids love planes.
-Before he was 1, my son saw a soft toy in a petrol station while we were fueling the car and he fell in love with the toy: it was a blue airplane from the movie “Planes” (which we’ve never seen actually).
+Before he was 1, my son saw a soft toy in a petrol station while we were fueling the car and he fell in love with it: a blue airplane from the movie “Planes” (which we’ve never seen actually).
 And when we moved to London, he kept showing us the planes in the sky as obviously there are plenty going across London.

 So yesterday, while having lunch, an idea came to their minds: why don’t we go to see the airplanes landing and taking off?
 Let’s go to London City Airport!